SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics

-If a perturbed program $\mathcal{P'}$ is compilable, then $\mathcal{P'}$ is executed against the available test cases.
-If a test case fails, this results in the creation of a test execution diagnostic.
-Typical test failure diagnostics in Java encompass \textit{NullPointerException}, \textit{AssertionFailedError} and \textit{IndexOutOfBoundsException}, etc.
+If a perturbed program does not compile, $D_{c}$ is the compiler error message.
+If a perturbed program $\mathcal{P'}$ is compilable, then $\mathcal{P'}$ is executed against the available test suite.
+If one test case fails, this results in a test execution diagnostic ($D_{t}$).

-Similar to compiler error diagnostics, we represent test execution diagnostics as a token sequence.
+This diagnostic extraction is a key novelty of our work.
+The intuition is that they provide signals related to the bug type.
+The diagnostics enable the neural patch generator to generate patches according to tokens of the error diagnostic.
+No previous supervised learning-based repair approaches \cite{Tufano-ICSE19,Tufano-tse19,SEQUENCER,CoCoNuT,CURE-icse21,Recoder} include diagnostics into the input representation.

+\approach represents the diagnostics by concatenating them with the context and buggy code (see the input representation in Section \ref{sec-overview}).
+This means that diagnostics is a considered token sequence, tokenized the same way as the code to leverage the reference to code elements and literals in the diagnostic.
 The token sequence is separated into four parts.
-The first part is a special token \texttt{[FE]}.
-The second part is the error type, which means in most languages the type of the thrown exception (either by the code or by the test driver).
-The third part is the error message associated with the exception.
-The last part is the assertion statement in the test case that failed.
-An example of a test execution diagnostic in Java is as follows:
+The first part is a special token (\texttt{[CE]} for compiler errors and \texttt{[FE]} for test execution errors).
+The second part is the error type, which means in our case the type of the thrown exception: runtime exceptions (e.g., \texttt{NullPointerException}) or test-driven exceptions (e.g., \texttt{AssertionFailedError}).
+The third part is the error message and the last part is the failing test method name.
+An example of a test execution diagnostic in Java would be as follows:

-This test execution diagnostic is fundamentally different from the related work, as follows: First, it embeds the execution results (the error type and the error message).
-Second, it leverages the bug-triggering test case (the failing assertion code).
-The latter is founded on recent work \cite{yang-ingredients-emse21,tian2021failtest,ICSE18-patchsim} that showed that test cases are a rich source for donor code search.
+Finally, we note that compiler errors are not directly related to our final goal of repairing functional errors (see ``Inference Phase'' in Section \ref{sec-overview}).
+However, we have strong conceptual arguments and empirical evidence for doing so.
+The compiler errors are useful for providing training samples related to project-specific typing and related to scoping information.
+For example, typical compiler error diagnostics obtained from perturbation are \texttt{cannot find symbol} and \texttt{incompatible types}.
+They help the neural network to capture the fact that some identifiers cannot be used in a certain context.